cmsc22000-project-2018/redis-tries/README.md

     **Purpose:** Inserts word into trie.

-    **Details:** Returns 0 if word is successfully inserted into trie, 1 if otherwise.
+    **Details:** Returns 0 if word is successfully inserted into trie, 1 otherwise.
 In the trie containing the last character, is_word is set to 1.

 4. int trie_char_exists(trie_t \*t, char c)